 🌏DISTANCE FROM MARGARET RIVER: 30km |📍LOCATION: Boranup WA | Google Maps

 Boranup 4WD track in Margaret River has access to the beach and is a popular surf spot, Boranup Beach 4WD track is a must-see on your 4WD adventure.
 A bit more of a complex track to get in on with some deep washouts depending on the time of year.

-If you want to drive on the beach you can take the harder alternative with a stunning drive, down Reserve Road (off Caves Road).
+If you want to drive on the beach you can take a reasonably hard yet stunning drive, down Reserve Road (off Caves Road).
 You’ll be treated to stunning views of the Karri Forests before popping out on the white sandy beach.
 You can drive on the beach for a while, but you’ll eventually get too close to the water.
 If that happens, just turn around and go back the way you came.

 The sand is considerably softer in winter, so be sure to lower your tire pressure before you drive on the beach.
 Also, take care not to get too close to the water as you don’t want to get bogged on this remote section of the beach!